 What is eInvoicing?

-eInvoicing is a new payment method designed to streamline payments between businesses and their suppliers, contractors or clients.
+eInvoicing is a secure payment method designed to streamline payments between businesses and their suppliers, contractors or clients, using existing small business accounting software

 What do you need to get started?

-To start eInvoicing, your accounting software (and that of your recipient) needs to be connected to the Peppol network where eInvoices are delivered securely by Australian Taxation Office (ATO) approved service providers.
+To start eInvoicing, your accounting software (and that of your recipient) needs to be connected to the Peppol network (eProcurement framework as well as main secured network used in many countries and adopted in Australia) where eInvoices are delivered securely by Australian Taxation Office (ATO) approved service providers.
 The ATO administers the network but can’t access or view your invoices.

 If you send or receive invoices using accounting software such as MYOB or Xero you should check with your software provider to see if they are eInvoicing enabled and follow their steps to get started.